- Academic Affairs

-The IT Stakeholder Committee serves to collect input and feedback from students, faculty, staff, administrators, and the UMB Medicine affiliates; and provides input to and receives guidance and decisions from the Executive Cabinet.
+The IT Stakeholders Committee serves to collect input and feedback from students, faculty, staff, administrators, and the UMB Medicine affiliates and to provide input to and receive guidance and decisions from the Executive Cabinet.

 The IT Stakeholders Committee provides a forum for the UMB CIO and school IT leaders to receive input and advice from campus representatives.
 It is also a mechanism for the Executive Cabinet to share IT priorities with a group that can communicate back to the campus.

 |Co-Chairs||Peter Murray, Chief Information Officer and Vice President for Information Technology|

 |Peter Rock, Professor and Chair, Anesthesiology, School of Medicine|

 |Medicine||Sharon Bowser, Assistant Dean and Deputy Chief Information Officer|

 |Jay Magaziner, Professor and Chair, Epidemiology and Public Health|

 |Faculty Physicians, Inc.||Lisa Triplett, Interim Chief Information Officer|